limpbrains/consolidate-utxo/README.md

 ![test status](https://github.com/limpbrains/consolidate-utxo/workflows/Regtest%20test/badge.svg)

 When you have a long-running bitcoin wallet with big transaction history, you might start getting errors like `Transaction too large` during the withdrawal.
 That's because you have a lot small UTXOs (Unspent transaction outputs) and when bitcoin node tries to build transaction it became too large.
 To fix this you need to Consolidate your UTXO set.

+*Designed for Bitcoin version >= 0.17*

 ## How it works

 consolidate-utxo asks all unspent outputs from your bitcoin node, filters them by amount (`0.0001` by default) and tries to build a transaction to send them all back to the node in one output.
 If the resulting transaction is too big, it will lower number of inputs and try again.

 ## How to install

 This program is written in JavaScript and to run in you need NodeJS to be installed on your system.